nuttapol-kor/guessing-game/README.md

 ## Usage

-Starting the web page
+Building the container for this project and run the guessing game
 ```bash
 docker-compose up -d
 docker-compose logs -f --tail 10 web
 ```
 Start the game with localhost => http://localhost/

-Close the web page
+Close the container for this project
 ```bash
 docker-compose down -v
 ```